-Fire prevention - Activities including education, enforcement , and administration directed at reducing the number of human caused wildfires, the cost of suppression, and the cost of related fire damages.
+Fire prevention - Activities, including education, enforcement, and administration directed at reducing the number of human-caused wildfires, the cost of suppression, and the cost of related fire damages.

-Fire triangle - A learning tool where the sides of a triangle are used to represent the three factors (oxygen, heat, fuel) needed to have fire; removing any one of these three factors causes the fire to go out.
+Fire triangle - A learning tool where the sides of a triangle are used to represent the three factors (oxygen, heat, fuel) needed to catch on fire, burn, and produce flame; removing any of the three factors causes the fire to go out.